Supervising Chaplain Claudette C. Rodney (Eastern Region)

 “I started out at Deerfield Men and Women’s Work Centers.
 In 2013, they took those two institutions off the contract and I was sent to Brunswick Women’s Reception & Pre-release Center but I continue to volunteer at the work centers.
 I truly feel called with both my work in psychology and theology.
 Those two parts fulfill who I am.
 Even though the institutions got cut off, I knew in my heart I could not just leave the men and the women.
 I just knew I had to keep going.
 It is the call.”

 It is hard to fathom that Chaplain Rodney has anytime left over at the end of the day.
 If she does, she’ll be found with a good book.
 “I love to read.”
 And, when work permits time away?
 “Any opportunity to travel, I do that.”
-Last year, Chaplain Rodney added the Western Caribbean to her list of international places – but this one was for pure pleasure.
+Recently, Chaplain Rodney added the Western Caribbean and the Mediterranean to her list of international places – but these were for pure pleasure.
 No work allowed!